 In an observational study in 2009, at three naturally occurring populations of H.a. texanus near to (10 m), and four populations far from (2.5 km) crop sunflowers, I marked with metal tags approximately 100 plants per population (Fig 2).

 In experimental studies in 2010, we manipulated the proximity of H. a. texanus to crop sunflowers: Near [array of H.a. texanus 10 m from the crop] vs. far [array 2.5 km from any sunflower crop, and near natural habitat].
 Plots were replicated at each of five farms in TX (Fig 2).
-The proximity treatment was crossed factorially with a seed origin treatment (seeds from two wild populations collected in 2009; indicated in Fig 2) to enhance the generality of results.
-In 2011, we used the exact same design as 2010 (proximity treatment crossed with seed origin treatment), but only used two of the five sites used in 2010 (Marek and Beakley).
+The proximity treatment was crossed factorially with a seed origin treatment (seeds from one of two wild populations collected in 2009; indicated in Fig 2) to enhance the generality of results.
+In 2011, we used the same design as 2010 (proximity treatment crossed with seed origin treatment), but only used two of the five sites used in 2010 (Marek and Beakley).

 Pollinators

 We sampled pollinators using two methods: direct observations on our study sunflowers, and water bowl traps.
-In direct observations we observed up to 30 plants in each plot for 2-5 min per plant, over 4-6 observation periods during the flowering period (May-September).
+For direct observations, we observed up to 30 plants in each plot for 2-5 min per plant, over 4-6 observation periods during the flowering period (May-September).
 A pollinator visit was recorded when we observed a visitor making contact with anthers, stigmas, or both.
-Pollinators that could not be identified in the field were collected.
+Pollinators that could not be identified to species? in the field were collected for identification in the lab.

 The water bowl trap method is the most common way to estimate pollinator abundance, is the most efficient method to capture as much diversity as possible, and is the least prone to observer bias (Westphal 2008).
-This method catches the subset of pollinators that visit H.a. texanus, as well as pollinators that do not visit this plant species; although, there are few other resources for pollinators besides crop sunflowers or the H.a. texanus plants in our plots.
+This method catches the subset of pollinators that visit H.a. texanus, as well as pollinators that do not visit this plant species; although, there were few other resources for pollinators besides crop sunflowers or the H.a. texanus plants in our plots.
 Thus, the direct observations are more relevant from the plants perspective.
 We set out three to six bowls, of three different colors (white, blue, yellow), at each of two dates throughout the flowering period each year.
 We filled bowls with water and few drops of soap to break surface tension.
 Bowls were collected after 24 hrs, samples placed in 70% ethanol, and sorted to the lowest possible taxonomic level following (Michener 2000).
 Morphospecies were identified to the lowest taxonomic ranking following (Michener 1994, Michener 2000).

 Seed predators